 Registration is with the practice and NOT an individual doctor, although you will be allocated a named GP.
 Patients wishing to register with the practice will be asked to complete a Registration Form (GMS1) and a New Patient Questionnaire.
-The practice does not operate a personal list system, however you have the right to express a preference of practitioner, please let the receptionist know your preference when booking routine appointments.
+The practice does not operate a personal list system, however you have the right to express a preference of practitioner, please let the Patient Advisor know your preference when booking routine appointments.

 You can request a New Patient Registration Pack from reception at any of our six sites, or alternatively, you may print off the forms below, and return to us.

 New Patient Questionnaire (only required for those aged 16 or over)

 * Please note we must receive both the registration form and the questionnaire for us to register you with the Practice.

 Once we have received the fully completed and signed registration form and questionnaires, your registration will be processed within 2 weeks by a registration clerk.
 You will receive a letter from Bay Medical Group confirming your registration and informing you of your named GP.
 From this point you will be registered with Bay Medical Group and can then make any appointments you require.
 Please ensure you have enough medication to cover you during this process.
 Emergency medical advice/appointments can be obtained by calling 111.

 Disabled patient facilities are available in all branches.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.